UoG-26/Robotics-TDP-Team-8/README.md

 <img width="1180" height="669" alt="image" src="https://github.com/user-attachments/assets/e668bda1-1f0f-46c7-9528-75b1b2104920" />

-**Physical Hardware Simulation**
+## Physical Hardware Simulation:

 For testing the physical Humanoid Robots, we have to use the python script functions to Choregraph as a linking process for creating physical and well tested movements in a given workspace.
-**SimSpark** allow to develop major required motions, team communication, path finding as well as enforce AI by leveraging Reinforcement Learning for Working Robots.
+##SimSpark allow to develop major required motions, team communication, path finding as well as enforce AI by leveraging Reinforcement Learning for Working Robots.

 <img width="172" height="380" alt="Code" src="https://github.com/user-attachments/assets/4335e22e-840a-4d54-bc9c-ec19b3b5815e" />